pfmc-assessments/sa4ss/README.md

 (3) Restart R so new path variables are found!

 ## rtools40

+If you are using Windows,
-Please make sure that you have rtools40 installed on your machine prior to using `sa4ss`.
+please make sure that you have rtools40 installed on your machine prior to using `sa4ss`.
 Many think that rtools40 is just for building packages, but really it provides a lot of functionality with respect to compiling anything such as TMB.
 You can check if you have it already with the following code: